 Neuropathy is a condition that can lead to numbness or loss of sensation in the feet, but it can also cause pain.
 This condition is more likely to develop for those who are diabetic, obese, or with high blood pressure.

-Although ankle sprains are common, they aren’t always minor injuries.
-If you need your ankle injury looked at, contact Brent Harwood, DPM from Southeast Podiatry.
+Arthritis can be a difficult condition to live with.
+If you are seeking treatment, contact Brent Harwood, DPM from Southeast Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact one of our offices located in Fairhope, Brewton, and Atmore, AL .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.